 It offers deep functionality that lets you build truly customized courses for your students.
-And as its adoption by major educational institutions shows, it can also scale and won't buckle under pressure.
+As its adoption by major educational institutions shows, it can also scale and won’t buckle under pressure.

 That deep functionality does come at a price, though.
-Casual users will have to slog through a learning curve to get the most out of the plugin.
+While the new interface is really nice and built on the block editor, casual users might still have to go through a learning curve to get the most out of the plugin.